Eye Library

 Crusty Eyelids and Blepharitis

+What is Blepharitis?
 Blepharitis is a common condition in which the eyelids become chronically inflamed and irritated.
 Blepharitis can cause corneal scarring and vision loss if left untreated.
+SIGNS AND...

+What is Diabetic Retinal Disease?
 With the recent increased incidence of diabetes in the general population, the potential for serious vision loss due to diabetes has increased also.
-Diabetes can cause several ocular complications and the most vision threatening complication is diabetic retinopathy.
+Diabetes can...

 Sunglasses and UV Protection

+Why Wear Sunglasses?
 Sunglasses protect not only your eyes from the sun but also protect your eyelids and surrounding skin tissue.
-The sun emits massive amounts of ultraviolet (UV) radiation which causes premature skin cell death as well as damage to skin cell DNA.
+The sun emits massive amounts of ultraviolet (UV) radiation...

 What is Farsightedness

 Farsightedness, or hyperopia, is a common refractive error such as myopia, astigmatism, and presbyopia.
-As the name implies, patients with hyperopia are sighted more for far than they are for things up close.
+Signs and Symptoms of Farsightedness As the name implies, patients with hyperopia are sighted more for...

 What is Glaucoma